West Virginia 4-H Volunteer Opportunities

 WVU is directing all faculty, staff, volunteers, etc. to adhere to West Virginia University Board of Governors Policy 49.
 This policy is to protect children (any person under the age of 18) on WVU’s premises or those involved in University sponsored programs at all geographic locations by providing guidance on reporting requirements for child abuse or neglect; providing guidelines for appropriate supervision of children; and ensuring that WVU and its divisional campuses comply with all federal and state laws and regulations regarding the employment of children.

-All employees and volunteers working with children must take and complete an online quiz.Online Children on Campus Quiz
+All employees, volunteers and young adult 4-H members (18-21 years of age) having direct contact with children during WVUES programs must take and complete an online quiz.Online Children on Campus Quiz

-Susan England, Extension Specialist Volunteer Management, will be coordinating all information for WV Volunteers with our Extension faculty.
+Susan England, Extension Specialist Youth Protection and Compliance, Volunteer Management, will be coordinating all information for WV Volunteers with our Extension faculty.

 This version of the quiz will grade the quiz, generate a certificate, and automatically email results directly to the provided email address.